Jintu45/assignment11-client/README.md

 # assignment 11 ----> sports photography

 1. firstly install react then open vs code and npm start project.
-2. second install css framework, firebase, react router dom etc.
+2. second install css framework, firebase, react router dom, and server side express cors mongodb etc.
-3. thirdly create some component and design website.
+3. thirdly create some component and design website and also use server side api and build a website .
 4. fourthly install express and some work in server then add mongodb and work database.
-3.  than hosting website in firebase server open live server and copy this live server link and submit programming hero website .
+3.  than hosting website in firebase server open live server and copy this live server link and submit programming hero website.